penge/my-notes/README.md

 <br><br>

-## QA
+## FAQ

 **1. Where is My Notes published?
 What is the process behind publishing My Notes?**

-My Notes is published on [Web Store](https://chrome.google.com/webstore/detail/my-notes/lkeeogfaiembcblonahillacpaabmiop), a store for Google Chrome extensions.
+My Notes is published on [Web Store], a store for Google Chrome extensions.
 When publishing a new version, I first make a [new release](https://github.com/penge/my-notes/releases) here on GitHub.
 Then I create a build of the new release and send it to Web Store for a review.
 The review usually takes between 24 hours and a few days.